 Was it difficult?
 Heck yes!
 Narcissists can appear so fantastic and ‘normal’ when you don’t have a chance to observe their behavior over extended time.
 To detect patterns, the brain will often need multiple experiences with the person, particularly if the narcissist has a stellar mask.
-For me, that meant I had to date a few individuals across several months before any subtle bad behavior was displayed (i.e., sarcastic put downs, competitive rather than cooperative communications, laying out their past victimizations to test empathy, etc).
-The easy scenarios were the ones who tried to move things at lightening speed, had tremendous ‘charm’, love- bombed me, displayed arrogance, or put me on an extreme pedestal.
-My brain was instantly repulsed by those behaviors, hence I could immediately walk away from those individuals.
-Red flags of that type are overwhelmingly huge.
+For me, that meant I had to date the individual for several months before any subtle bad behavior was displayed (i.e., sarcastic put downs of me, inability to be playful, laying out their past victimizations to test my empathy, etc).
+The easy scenarios were the ones who tried to move things at lightening speed, had a great deal of ‘charm’, love- bombed me, or put me on an extreme pedestal.
+I could immediately walk away from those individuals, as those red flags were glaring and huge.

-Just know that work will still be required when you are opening yourself up to new relationships, even though you have gone through a healing process.
-Because, if you take yourself through recovery, however do not put in the work on this end as well – another narcissist will pop themselves into your life OR you will decide to stay away from intimacy altogether.
+Work will still be required when you are opening yourself up to a new relationship, even though you have gone through a healing process.
+Because, if you take yourself through recovery, however do not put in the work on this end as well; another narcissist will pop themselves into your life OR you will decide to stay away from intimacy altogether.

-I was not the attractor of the pathological narcissist that came into my life, but I was the keeper of that pathological narcissist.
+I was not the attractor of pathological narcissists; I was the keeper.

-In my particular instance, I kept this individual around before I was even bonded.
-I kept him when I was doubtful and detected ‘bad vibes’ about him.
-And then as the ‘relationship’ progressed through his helpfulness & nice acts, love-bombing, grooming, and displays of intense superficial level love – I attached.
-This eventually shifted into a trauma bond once the abuse started.
-You all know the process from there – a life filled with upheavals, drama, pettiness, and hate.
-All the typical experiences that go along with loving a pathological narcissist.
+In my particular instance, I kept the individual before I was bonded.
+I kept him when I was doubtful and had ‘bad vibes’ about him.
+And then as the ‘relationship’ progressed, I bonded, trauma bonded, and then found myself entangled in the life upheaval that goes with loving a pathological narcissist.